-The bill mandates that all hotel employees and short-term rental property operators receive human trafficking awareness training within 180 days of employment or the first listing of a short-term rental property on a hosting platform.
-After the first year, annual training is required to be completed no later than December 31 of each year.
+The bill defines "short-term rental property" as a residential unit used or offered for tourist or transient use through a hosting platform.
+It mandates that all hotel employees and short-term rental property operators receive human trafficking awareness training within 180 days of employment or the first listing of a short-term rental property on a hosting platform, with annual training required thereafter by December 31.

 Statutes affected: